CodingWalrus/Random-Mixtape-Maker/readme.md

   * Refined track number limitation of list
   * Added user approval/disapproval of generated playlist, allowed for re-generation
   * Put playlist file writing into separate function
+##### -- 5/4/2018: Sorry about the update drought, finals were kicking the crap out of me.
+  * Fixed the time length and file size restricting components of the program.